An Embarrassingly Simple Backdoor Attack on Self-supervised Learning: CTRL

 \subsection{Threat Model}

-Following the existing work on trojan attacks\mcite{badnet,trojannn,imc}, we assume the threat model below.
+Following the existing work on trojan attacks\mcite{badnet,trojannn,imc}, we assume the threat model as illustrated in Figure\mref{fig:trojan}.

-\underline{Attacker's objective} -- The adversary aims to inject malicious functions into the target model during training, such that at inference, any input embedded with a predefined trigger is classified into the adversary's target class while the model functions normally on clean inputs.
+Attacker's objectives -- The adversary aims to inject malicious functions into the target model during training, such that at inference, any input embedded with a predefined trigger is classified into the adversary's target class while the model functions normally on clean inputs.

-\underline{Attacker's capability} -- The adversary attains the objective by polluting a tiny fraction of the victim's training data.
-Note that this assumption is practical for \ssl as it often uses massive unlabeled data collected from public data sources (\meg, Web), which opens the door for the adversary to pollute such sources and lure the victim to download and use poisoning data during training.
+Attacker's capability -- The adversary attains the objectives by polluting a tiny fraction of the victim's training data.
+This assumption is practical for \ssl as it often uses massive unlabeled data collected from public data sources (\meg, Web), which opens the door for the adversary to pollute such sources and lure the victim into using poisoning data.

-\underline{Attacker's knowledge} -- We assume a black-box setting in which the adversary has no knowledge about \mct{i} the encoder and classifier models or \mct{ii} the training and fine-tuning methods (\meg, classifier-only versus full-model tuning).
+Attacker's knowledge -- We assume a black-box setting in which the adversary has no knowledge of \mct{i} the encoder and classifier models or \mct{ii} the training and fine-tuning regimes (\meg, classifier-only versus full-model tuning).